tos-kamiya/clip_slice/README.md

 # clip_slice

-clip_slice is an utility inspired by Python's slice, which allows you to specify index backwards from the end by a negative value.
+clip_slice is a utility inspired by Python's slice, which allows you to specify an index backward from the end by a negative value.

 ## Usage

 `Clip::by(<slice>, <start>..<end>) -> <slice>`
 `Clip::mut_by(<mut_slice>, <start>..<end>) -> <mut_slice>`

-Here, `<start>` and `<end>` are indices, and if they are negative, the position is interpreted as going backwards from the back end of the slice.
+Here, `<start>` and `<end>` are indices, and if they are negative, the position is interpreted as going backward from the back end of the slice.

 ## Examples